Paasikivi–Kekkonen doctrine: Realization

 Chairman of the Presidium of the Supreme Soviet, Marshal Kliment Voroshilov, General Secretary of the Central Committee of the CPSU Nikita Khrushchev, and President of Finland Urho Kekkonen meeting in Moscow in November 1960.

 In April 1948, Finland signed an Agreement of Friendship, Cooperation, and Mutual Assistance with the Soviet Union.
 Under this mutual assistance pact, Finland was obligated, with the aid of the Soviet Union, if necessary, to resist armed attacks by "Germany or its allies" (i.e., NATO) against Finland or against the Soviet Union through Finland.
 At the same time, the agreement recognized Finland's desire to remain outside great-power conflicts.
-This agreement was renewed for 20 years in 1955, in 1970, and again in 1983.
-This allowed Finland to retain independence in internal affairs, e.g. a multiparty parliamentary system, and not to join the Eastern Bloc.
-However, joining NATO or other overt alliance with the West was out of question and foreign policy was often limited.
+This agreement was renewed for 20 years in 1955, 1970, and 1983.
+This allowed Finland to retain independence in internal affairs, e.g., a multiparty parliamentary system, and not to join the Eastern Bloc.
+However, joining NATO or another overt alliance with the West was out of the question and foreign policy was often limited.

 Criticism

 Contemporary Finns often criticized the Paasikivi–Kekkonen doctrine as tending towards a "liturgy" of good relations.
 Both countries were militarily prepared.
-However, international trade was active, in the framework of bilateral trade.
-Furthermore, the policy was heavily tied to the person of President Kekkonen, who consequently exploited his position as a "guarantor of Soviet relations" against political opponents.
-Outright censorship, official as well as unofficial, was employed for films and other works considered explicitly anti-Soviet, such as The Manchurian Candidate or The Gulag Archipelago, although political freedoms were not otherwise coercively limited.
+However, international trade was active within the framework of bilateral trade.
+Furthermore, the policy was closely tied to President Kekkonen, who consequently exploited his position as a "guarantor of Soviet relations" against political opponents.
+Outright censorship, both official and unofficial, was employed against films and other works considered explicitly anti-Soviet, such as The Manchurian Candidate or The Gulag Archipelago, although political freedoms were not otherwise coercively limited.

 Later criticism has included the following points: